cmugpi/cmugpi.github.io/topics/git/git-commands/index.md

 git commit -m
 {% endhighlight %}

-### Seeing what I've changed:
+Now that you've made a commit, it will show up in git's record of commits.

+### Checking the commit history

-{% highlight console %}
+{% highlight bash %}
+$ git log --pretty=oneline --abbrev-commit --decorate --graph --all
+# Shorter to type, but without as much information:
-$ git diff
+$ git log
 {% endhighlight %}

+You will be using this command a lot too!

-### Seeing what the last commit changed:
+You can always check what the last commit changed.

+### Show the changes in the most recent commit:

-{% highlight console %}
+{% highlight bash %}
 $ git show -p HEAD
 {% endhighlight %}

+Sometimes you want to "undo" a commit.
+You can do this in git by reverting the commit.
+This creates a new commit that undoes all the changes of the commit.

 ### Revert the changes a commit introduced:

-{% highlight console %}
+{% highlight bash %}
 $ git revert <commit hash>
 {% endhighlight %}

-### Completely reset the repo to what it looked like at the last commit:
+## Branches

+If you'd like to make a lot of commits and keep them logically separate for a while, while still sharing them with other people, you can use branches.
+This is frequently used when adding a large feature to a project: you work on the new feature in a new branch, leaving the master branch clean for others (or yourself) to make bugfixes; then, when the new feature is stable, you merge it back into the master branch.

+### Creating a new branch and switching to it

 {% highlight bash %}
-# This will destroy your current changes!
-$ git reset --hard
+$ git checkout -b <branchname>
 {% endhighlight %}

-## "Collaborative" Actions

-### Set up a shared, upstream repository
+(Yes, the naming of this command is kind of inane.
+It's equivalent to running `git branch <branchname>` to create the branch, and then `git checkout branchname` to switch to it.)

+### Listing your branches

 {% highlight bash %}
-$ mkdir <my-repo-name>
-$ cd <my-repo-name>
-$ git init --bare
+$ git branch

-OR

-git init --bare <my-repo-name>
 {% endhighlight %}

-The trickiest part to getting a shared bare repo to work is to make sure that the [AFS permissions][acls] are correct.

-### Cloning a shared, upstream repo
+The one you are currently on will have a star next to it.

+### Switching branches

 {% highlight bash %}
-# If your upstream is for example, a folder on AFS
-$ git clone <path to bare> [optional directory to create]

-# If your upstream is online, like on GitHub
-$ git clone https://example.com/my/repo [optional directory to create]
+$ git checkout <branchname>
 {% endhighlight %}

+Now you can make changes and commit as usual on any new branch you create.
+At some point though, you'll want to merge the changes made on one branch to your "main" branch.

+### Merging branches

+{% highlight bash %}
+$ git merge <branchname>
+{% endhighlight %}

+This will merge the branch called "branchname" into your current branch.
+So if you want to merge "branchname" into the master branch, you should `git checkout` the master branch, then run `git merge <branchname>`.
+This will pull in all the changes from the branch into the master branch.
+You may have to resolve some conflicting changes by hand.

+## Pushing

+Earlier on, you may have "cloned" your git repository from another place like Github.
+So there you were downloading changes to a git repository.
+You can also upload changes, which we call "pushing".

 ### Sharing your changes with everyone

 {% highlight bash %}
 $ git push origin master
-# you may have to replace "origin" with the name of the
-upstream you want to push to, and "master" with the branch
 {% endhighlight %}

+You may have to replace "origin" with the name of the upstream you want to push to (if you cloned the repository, it will be "origin" by default).
+You may also have to replace "master" with the branch you want to push changes from.

 There's a trick you can do to shorten this command: